 Comparing brokers side by side is no easy task.
 For our annual broker review, we assess over a dozen brokers on hundreds of different variables to find the best online broker.
 Yielding a database of over 4,000 data points, let's compare Firstrade vs SogoTrade.

 To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
-SogoTrade charges more than Firstrade for placing regular stock trades ($4.88 and $0, respectively).
-With options, the base fees charged are $4.88 (SogoTrade) and $0 (Firstrade).
+SogoTrade, with its regular stock trades costing $4.88, is more expensive than Firstrade's rate of $0 per trade.
+Looking at trading options, Firstrade's base fee is $0 while SogoTrade's is $4.88.
 Each option contract then costs $0.50 at SogoTrade and $0 at Firstrade.
 It's important to note that not all brokers charge a flat fee per trade.
 Thus, it is important to read the full commission notes for each broker, which we include with each online broker review.

 Next to commission rates, being able to trade what you want is important.
-Both Firstrade and SogoTrade support Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, Firstrade offers its clients access to 12603 different mutual funds while SogoTrade has 11784 available funds, a difference of 819.
+Firstrade alongside SogoTrade offer clients Stock Trading, Options Trading and Mutual Funds.
+Looking at mutual funds, SogoTrade trails Firstrade by 819 total mutual funds, with Firstrade offering 12603 and SogoTrade offering 11784.

 Overall, between Firstrade and SogoTrade, Firstrade is the winner.